iOS devices: Keeping device within acceptable operating temperatures

 When using the device or charging the battery, it is normal for it to get warm.
 The exterior of the device functions as a cooling surface that transfers heat from inside the device to the cooler air outside.

-Conditions and activities that may cause the device to alter performance and behavior include:
+Higher ambient temperature conditions and activities that may cause the device to alter performance and behavior include:

 - Leaving the device in a car on a hot day.